realrate/Causing/README.md

 To run a model, you have to provide the following information, as done in the example code below:

 - Define all your model variables as SymPy symbols.
+- Note that in Sympy some operators are special, e.g. Max() instead of max().
 - Provide the model equations in topological order, that is, in order of computation.
-Note that in Sympy some operators are special, e.g. Max() instead of max().
 - Then the model is specified with:
-    - _xvars_: exogenous variables in desired order
+    - _xvars_: exogenous variables
     - _yvars_: endogenous variables in topological order
     - _equations_: previously defined equations
     - _final_var_: the final variable of interest used for mediation effects